Looks scared. So why was he at her house?

-Nevermind the facts like he was intoxicated and speeding.
+Nevermind the facts like he was intoxicated and speeding when he crashed, killing two women.

 Sillman said Elder’s blood alcohol level was of .17 — more than twice the legal limit.
 Lukehart did not say whether Daly’s blood alcohol level was ever determined.